-Organization Name: Project Type: HRESHOLD REQUIREMENTS YES/NO For each threshold, select "Yes" if applicant has fulfilled the threshold requirement and is eligible to submit an application.
-Yes ID THRESHOLD REQUIREMENTS 1.
-Applicant has active SAM registration with current information.
-2. Applicant must have a valid UEI number in the application 3.
-Applicant has no outstanding Delinquent Federal Debts - It is HUD policy, consistent with the purposes and intent of 31 U.S.C.
+Η IRESHOLD REQUIREMENTS YES/N 0 For each threshold, select "Yes" if applicant has fulfilled the threshold requirement and is eligible to submit an application.
+Yes to all U D THRESHOLD REQUIREMENTS 1.
+Applicant has active SAM registration with current information.]
+2. Applicant must have a valid UEI number in the application - Applicant has no outstanding Delinquent Federal Debts - It is HUD policy, consistent with the purposes and intent of 31 U.S.C.
 3720B and 28 U.S.C.
-3201(e applicants with outstanding delinquent federal debt will not be eligible to receive an award of funds unless: a) A negotiated repayment schedule is established and the repayment schedule is not delinquent, or b) Other arrangements satisfactory to HUD are made before the award of funds by HUD.), that 4.
+3201(e), that applicants with outstanding delinquent federal debt will not be eligible to receive an award of funds unless: a) A negotiated repayment schedule is established and the repayment schedule is not delinquent, or b) Other arrangements satisfactory to HUD are made before the award of funds by HUD.
 Applicant has no Debarments and/or Suspensions - In accordance with 2 CFR 2424, no award of federal funds may be made to debarred or suspended applicants those proposed to be debarred or suspended from doing business with the Federal government.
-5. Applicant has a Sufficient of Financial Management System - HUD will not award or disburse funds to applicants that do not have a financial management system that meets Federal standards as described at 2 CFR 200.302.
-HUD may arrange for a survey of financial management systems for applicants selected award who have not previously received Federal financial assistance, where HUD Program officials have reason to question whether a financial management system meets Federal standards, or for applicants considered high risk based on past performance or financial management findings. for 6.
+Applicant has a Sufficient of Financial Management System - HUD will not award or disburse funds to applicants that do not have a financial management system that meets Federal standards as described at 2 CFR 200.302.
+HUD may arrange for a survey of financial management systems for applicants selected for award who have not previously received Federal financial assistance, where HUD Program officials have reason to question whether a financial management system meets Federal standards, or for applicants considered high risk based on past performance or financial management findings. ;, or 6.
 Applicant has met the Mandatory Disclosure Requirement - Recipients or applicants must disclose in writing to the awarding program office at HUD, all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award within ten days after learning of the violation.
 Recipients that have received a Federal award including the term and condition outlined in Appendix XII to 2 CFR part 200-Award Term and Condition for Recipient Integrity and Performance Matters are required to report certain civil, criminal, or administrative proceedings to SAM.
 Failure to make required disclosures can result in any of the remedies described in § 200.338 Remedies for noncompliance, including suspension or debarment.
-(See also 2 Condition of the condition of the remedies described in § 200.338 Remedies for noncompliance, including suspension or debarment.
-7. Applicant and potential subrecipients have met the Program Eligibility Requirements under 24 CFR § 578.15, 24 CFR §5.100 and has provided evider as required in the application. ice 8.
-Applicant has submitted all Required Certifications as specified in the NOFO.
-9. Applicant, except Collaborative Applicants that only receive awards for CoC planning costs and, if applicable, UFA Costs, agree to participate in the local CN system.
-Unless, in accordance with Section 407 of the Act, the applicant is a victim-service agency serving survivors of domestic abuse or a legal services agen with an acceptable comparable data system.
-A1,333921
+(See also 2 CFR part 180, 31 U.S.C.
+3321, and.
+S.C.
+2313.)]
+7. Applicant and potential subrecipients have met the Program Eligibility Requirements under 24 CFR § 578.15, 24 CFR §5.100 and has provided evidence as required in the application.
+8. Applicant has submitted all Required Certifications as specified in the NOFO.
+9. Applicant, except Collaborative Applicants that only receive awards for CoC planning costs and, if applicable, UFA Costs, agree to participate in the local CMIS system.
+Unless, in accordance with Section 407 of the Act, the applicant is a victim-service agency serving survivors of domestic abuse or a legal services agency with an acceptable comparable data system.]